Armaments Bureau

-The Armaments Bureau (國防部軍備局 (Guófángbù Jūnbèijú)) is the affiliated authority of the Ministry of National Defense of the Republic of China.
+The Armaments Bureau (國防部軍備局 (Guófángbù Jūnbèijú)) is an affiliated authority of the Ministry of National Defense of Republic of China (informally known as Taiwan).

 History

 With the National Defense Law and revised Organization Law of the Ministry of National Defense went into effect on 1 March 2002, the Armaments Bureau was formulated according to the two laws.

+In 2014 the National Chung-Shan Institute of Science and Technology was made an administrative corporation by the government, ending its period of secrecy under the Armaments Bureau and opening up the opportunity to partner with foreign corporations and export equipment internationally.
 In 2015 Lieutenant General Ho An-ch replaced the retiring Lieutenant General Chin Shou-feng as director of the Armaments Bureau.

 In 2020 the Armaments Bureau, along with a number of public and private partners, began developing a powered exoskeleton for military and disaster relief tasks.
-The program was started because foreign military exoskeleton programs had not yet reached the export stage and as such Taiwan’s requests to procure military exoskeletons had been rebuffed.
+The program was started because foreign military exoskeleton programs had not yet reached the export stage and as such Taiwan's requests to procure military exoskeletons had been rebuffed.
 The program was allocated NT$250 million (US$8.3 million) for the 2020 fiscal year with serial production scheduled to begin in 2023.

+In 2023 the Armaments Bureau and in particular the 205th Arsenal were the subject of reform efforts by the Control Yuan.
+Multiple officers were impeached for problems related to corruption and inefficiency.
+The impeached officers had received favors and gifts from private contractors in return for preferential treatment procurement treatment.
+The Control Yuan ordered the implementation of improvements to internal oversight and evaluation procedures.